ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 **IDENTITY**: Responsible

-> What emerges from lack of responsibility is chaos

-> Turn the obstacles up side down.

-> Start by cleaning up your room

-> Begin with the end in mind.

-> Put first things first.

-> With great responsibility comes great power.

 `What does taking personal responsibility mean?`

 Taking personal responsibility for ourselves means knowing that whatever happens to us in our responsibility.